-The First District Appellate Court recently reversed a trial court judgment that, after a bench trial, had found in favor of plaintiff on her statutory claims under the Illinois Minimum Wage Law (“IMWL”) and the Illinois Wage Payment and Collection Act (“IWPCA”).
+The First District Appellate Court recently reversed a trial court judgment in a wage and hour dispute.
+Previously, after a bench trial, the trial court had found in favor of plaintiff on her statutory claims under the Illinois Minimum Wage Law (“IMWL”) and the Illinois Wage Payment and Collection Act (“IWPCA”).
 The plaintiff was awarded allegedly unpaid, regular wages and overtime wages, and she was also awarded attorneys’ fees pursuant to the IWPCA’s fee-shifting provision.

 Plaintiff was a member, disciple, and swami (akin to a priest) in the organization who conducted sacerdotal ceremonies.
 She also taught hatha yoga and meditation sessions and assisted with video presentations and website maintenance.
 The organization had promised to pay plaintiff for 21 hours of work per week and never promised to pay her for any work for which she had additionally volunteered to complete.
 After accepting payment under these terms for more than twelve years, plaintiff filed a three-count complaint, alleging that Johnson & Bell’s client had violated the IMWL and IWPCA by failing to timely pay plaintiff regular wages in excess of 21 hours per week or overtime wages, and that she was discharged in retaliation for asserting these claims.
 At the conclusion of the bench trial, the court ruled in favor of plaintiff on all three counts and awarded plaintiff attorneys’ fees.
 Johnson & Bell appealed.